Page Content

 Academic and Clinical Coordinator, Eau Claire Campus

-Mrs. Wright’s responsibilities include teaching a variety of academic courses and scan labs as well as helping with instructing students and clinical instructors in the clinical area.
+Mrs. Wright’s responsibilities include teaching a variety of academic courses and scan labs as well as helping with instructing students and clinical instructors in the clinical area on the Wisconsin campus.
 Her interests include Adult and Congenital Echocardiography, TEE, and Stress Echocardiography.

 Hours